Hand of Glory#

 A news report, from 1831, of a hand of glory apparently being used in a robbery in Ireland was syndicated variously in 1841 as an example of the ignorance of the Irish peasantry:

-In passing, it’s worth noting that the hand of glory also makes an appearances in the Nurse’s Story in Ingoldsby Legends.
+In passing, it’s worth noting that the hand of glory also makes an appearances in the Nurse’s Story in the Ingoldsby Legends.

 As well as a thief’s hand or finger, Benjamin Thorpe suggests in volume 3 of his Northern Mythology series of 1852, that a foot could also work: